 The definition of virtual commissioning is associated with applications used for simulation; however, it can take different forms, from simulations written directly by programmers (mainly for programmers) to simulations in advanced test environments.
 Furthermore, the choice of simulation should be made based on the goal that we wish to achieve:

-code testing using a simulation written in PLCbefore starting at the factory to detect program errors;
+code testing using a simulation written in PLC before starting at the factory to detect program errors and improve software quality;

-a simulation illustrating the capacity of the production line– configuration of workstations in the production hall and checking the profitability of investments in new robots;
+a simulation illustrating the capacity of the production lines – configuration of workstations in the production hall and checking the profitability of investments in new robots;

 virtual commissioning with the use of dedicated applications, taking into consideration programming and technical aspects, allowing users to check and optimize the code before working on the site.